yard3nickname/writeups/csa/crypto/D3c0d3M3/writeup.md

 ## Intro
 As the challenge name suggests, this is a decoding challenge.
-To achieve to challenge's flage, we have to decode an encoded message, according to a given sequence of steps.
+To capture the challenge's flag, we have to decode an encoded message, according to a given sequence of steps.

 I will demonstrate the process of decoding I've done using `python` programming language.